austinmama/vsrx/vsrx-basics.md

 2. Run the command `ssh customer-admin@<gateway-ip>`.
 The initial password will be the same as the *root* password on the server.
 In HA configuration, the initial password will be the same as the *root* password on the first server listed in details page.

-## Accessing the Device via vSRX Web Management UI
+## Accessing the Device using the vSRX Web Management UI

-To enable the web management GUI, you should run the following commands from the CLI in `configuration` mode:
+To enable the web management GUI, run the following commands from the CLI in `configuration` mode:

 ```
 set system services web-management https interface fxp0.0